Contact informationFarm Address:

 Application Deadline: ASAP

-Our intern program is it’s 14th year.
-We have had 55+ interns go through our program and many have purchased or presently work on farms.
+Our intern program is in it’s 17th year.
+We have had 70+ interns go through our program and many have purchased or presently work on farms.
 Our program is based on solid educational framework with practical experience to support that knowledge.
-Our program is different from most other farms because we have an experienced full time staff that are always working alongside the interns each day, sharing the work load and available to answer questions as they arise in the field.

-Skills Desired: Farm experience is not necessary but if you have worked on a farm and have begun developing a passion for farm life that has to be a plus.
-What we are interested in are individuals that bring a positive attitude, strong verbal skills and are willing to work hard when needed and able to relax and have fun the rest of the time.
+Skills Desired: Farm experience not necessary, but if you have worked on a farm and have begun developing a passion for farm life we would like you to apply.
+Bring a positive attitude, strong verbal skills and are willing to work hard when needed and able to relax and have fun the rest of the time.

 Meals: You grow your own food, and can prepare and eat your meals together.